-Highest score 7.5 Average score 2.6 • No evidence of a standardized policy or approach to front-ofpack (FOP) product labelling beyond legal requirements could be found on the company's public domain.

-• Limited nutritional information is provided for the company's products on its website.
+Highest score 7.5 Average score 2.6

+- No evidence of a standardized policy or approach to front-ofpack (FOP) product labelling beyond legal requirements could be found on the company's public domain. - Limited nutritional information is provided for the company's products on its website.
-• Once it is formally enacted by Food Safety and Standards Authority of India (FSSAI), if the INR FOP labeling system is on a voluntary basis, the company is strongly encouraged to adopt it across their entire portfolios in India.

-• The company is encouraged to ensure that nutritional information is available for all products on its website both as high-definition images of the front and back of products, and as accompanying tables showing comprehensive product-specific nutritional information.
+- Once it is formally enacted by FSSAI, if the INR FOP labeling system is on a voluntary basis, the company is strongly encouraged to adopt it across their entire portfolios in India. - The company is encouraged to ensure that nutritional information is available for all products on its website both as high-definition images of the front and back of products, and as accompanying tables showing comprehensive product-specific nutritional information.